Magata-Mangatane/Antarctic-Sea-ice-thickness/README.md

 # Antarctic-Sea-ice-thickness: a repository of algorithms to reconstruct Antarctic Sea-ice thickness with satellite observations
-_Authors: Magata J Mangatane , Marcello Vichi_

  This repository contains scripts to estimate Antarctic Sea-ice thickness with six satellite methods.
-The methods are used in Mangatane and Vichi manuscript, submitted to the Journal of Geophysical Research, and is currently under review.
+The methods are used in Mangatane, M.J. and Vichi, M., 2025.
+Intercomparison of Antarctic Sea-Ice Thickness Estimates from Satellite Altimetry and Assessment over the 2019 Data-Rich Year.
+Remote Sensing, (7), p.1180.

+Should you use any part of this repository in your work, kindly cite it as Mangatane, M.J.; Vichi, M. Intercomparison of Antarctic Sea-Ice Thickness Estimates from Satellite Altimetry and Assessment over the 2019 Data-Rich Year.
+Remote Sens.2025, 17, 1180. https://doi.org/10.3390/rs17071180

 ## Brief description
 This collection of scripts reconstructs the Antarctic circumpolar seasonal Sea-ice thickness (SIT) with six methods from 2019 to 2023.
 Four of the methods only require ICESat-2 sea-ice freeboard data, namely, the Zero sea-ice freeboard method (**ZIF**), the Empirical relationship method (**ERM**),the Buoyancy equation and empirical relationship (**BERM**), and the One-layer Method (**OLM**).
 The Sea Ice Climate Change Initiative (**SICC**) additionally requires independent snow thickness data, while the Freeboard differencing method (**FDM**) requires ICESat-2 and CryoSat-2 freeboard data. (see Data sources below)